barsoom/devbook/styleguide/javascript/README.md

 # JavaScript Styleguide

+## CoffeeScript

+Avoid it.

+Try not to add more to projects that already use it.
+(Though it's fine if that's easier.)

 ## Tooling

 ### Avoid jQuery

 Don't add jQuery to new projects.
 You probably don't need it.

+Try not to add more to projects that already use it.
+(Though it's fine if that's easier.)

 Prefer vanilla JS or let something like React handle the DOM for you.